 - Contact information or link to more information

-- Send the Recruitment message as it is to be distributed to NDSU-RES-PART@LISTSERV.NODAK.EDU.
+Send the message exactly as you would like it to be distributed to NDSU-RES-PART@LISTSERV.NODAK.EDU.

 - Group Decision Center (including Qualtrics)

 The National Institutes of Health (NIH) policy on the use of single Institutional Review Board (IRB) for multi-site research went into effect January 25, 2018.
 This policy establishes the expectation that a single IRB (sIRB) of record will be used in the ethical review of non-exempt human subjects research funded by the NIH that is carried out at more than one U.S. site.

 This policy applies to the domestic sites of NIH-funded multi-site studies where each site will conduct the same protocol involving non-exempt human subjects research, whether supported through grants, cooperative agreements, contracts, or the NIH Intramural Research Program.
 Applicants are expected to include a plan for the use of a sIRB in grant applications/proposals submitted to the NIH.
 The NIH’s acceptance of the submitted plan will be incorporated as a term and condition in the Notice of Award or in the Contract Award.

 Effective October 1, 2017, NIH has modified its policy for issuing Certificates of Confidentiality to research supported in whole or in part by NIH.

 All NIH-funded research that was ongoing as of October 1, 2017 and is within the scope of this policy is deemed to be issued a Certificate and is therefore required to protect the privacy of individual who are subjects in accordance with subsection 301(d) of the Public Health Service Act.

 This policy applies to all biomedical, behavioral, clinical, or other research funded wholly or in part by the NIH that collects or uses identifiable, sensitive information.